* Click to hear a sample of the track.

-Chas Duncan played piano
+With special thanks to Chas Duncan who played piano and organ.

-Recorded at Shipwreck Studios, Glossop, Derbyshire
+Recorded at Shipwreck Studios, Glossop, Derbyshire.

 Six years after Cold Flame's first album comes the follow up!
 Stormcloud is a collection of original tunes written by bassist Patrick and recorded by the band during spring and summer 1999.
 Although three or four tracks have been stage favourites for several years, they were given new arrangements during recording.
 The remaining material was written during spring 1999 especially for the album itself.
 Snatches of folk and jazz merge with the more dominant and unmistakable rocking blues elements that have always been at the heart of Cold Flame music.
 Several tunes from the album are now being featured in Cold Flame live performances throughout the North West.

 Much of the material on the album has a loose theme of moods associated with different times of the year and lyrically draws much from the social and geographic environment of the High Peak area.
 The artwork on the CD cover highlights this idea.